gled-rs/mastodon-autofollow/README.md

 # mastodon-autofollow

-**Disclaimer**: follow bots put an undue burden of spam and traffic on the network.
-It's better to let your instance grow organically.
-If you want follow bots to follow you, put #followme in your profile.
+**Disclaimer**: follow bots are viewed negatively by some instance admins and users, as their users receive a notification each time a followbot follows someone.
+There's already too much followbots out there for now, so unless you have very good reasons to run a single instance and a followbot, if you want one, please consider joining an instance with already one deployed.
+I won't provide any support in running the bot.
+Also, there's discussion happening on https://github.com/tootsuite/mastodon/issues/1589 to end the need for those followbots.

 Autofollow bot for mastodon, the first of its kind.